-Lead, copper and brass (Cu260) have been used as absorber materials by the DREAM/RD52 collaboration.
-Their main properties are shown in the Table 5.1, that also reports the calculation for the RD52 (fibre:lead) prototype geometry.
+Copper, lead and brass (Cu260) have been used as absorber materials by the DREAM/RD52 collaboration.
+Their main properties are shown in the Table 5.1, that also reports the calculation for the RD52 lead-prototype geometry.
+The values for iron are also shown, for comparison.
 From the table it can be seen that, for hadronic showers, a full-coverage solution with lead (Pb) will give 6% broader and longer showers and a total mass 56% heavier than using brass.
-A full-containment $3\times3\times10~\lambda^3$ prototype will need ~5 tons of material with lead (Pb) and ~3.2 tons with brass (Cu260).
+A full-containment $3 \times 3 \times 10 \lambda^3$ prototype will need $\sim 5$ tons of material with lead (Pb) and $\sim 3.2$ tons with brass (Cu260).